Bushra-Mulla/blogy/README.md

 Follow instructions to install the latest version of python for your platform in the <a href= 'https://docs.python.org/3/using/unix.html#getting-and-installing-the-latest-version-of-python' target="_blank"> python docs </a>
 #### Django
 Installing Django by type on command line `pip install Django`
+#### Requirements
+Installing all project's requirements by type on command line `pip install -r Requirements.txt`

 #### Running the server
 1- clone the repository using this code: